-Compensation - The Board of Directors has a Compensation and Management Development Committee (the "Compensation Committee") composed of independent directors who are not employees of the Company.
-Currently, the members of the Compensation Committee are Ronald G. Gelbman, Chairman, Susan Bartlett Foote and Pedro Granadillo.
-The Compensation Committee determines the compensation to be paid to the key officers of the Company and administers the Company's 1990 Stock Option Plan and its 1992 and 2000 Long-term Incentive Plans.
-During the last fiscal year, there were seven meetings of the Compensation Committee.
+Compensation-The Board of Directors has a Compensation Committee composed of independent directors who are not employees of the Company.
+Currently, the members of the Compensation Committee are Pedro Granadillo, Chairman, Susan Bartlett Foote, and Richard J. Meelia.
+The Compensation Committee has overall responsibility for evaluating and approving the compensation plans, policies and programs of the Company related to the chief executive officer and his direct reports and administers the Company's 2005 Long-term Incentive Plan.
+During the last fiscal year, there were five meetings of the Compensation Committee.